 - improve its procedures so similar problems don’t happen again

 Although we cannot make councils and care providers do what we recommend, they are almost always willing to act on what we say

 Publishing our decisions

-We publish most of our decisions on our website three months after the date of the decision.
+We publish most of our decisions on our website six weeks after the date of the decision.

 In some investigations we find issues other councils and care providers could learn from, or the public should know about.
 In these cases, we will publish a detailed report of the investigation on our website.
 We may also send the report to the media with a press release.